 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 BOI uses effective duration as a measure of interest rate risk for the MSF portfolio.

-MSF's investment policy states the duration is to remain within 20% of the established benchmark in duration.
+MSF's investment policy states the duration is to remain within 20% of the Barclays' Capital Government / Credit Intermediate Term Index benchmark in duration.

-According to the STIP Investment Policy, "the STIP portfolio will minimize interest rate risk by:
+According to the STIP Investment Policy, interest rate risk is minimized by: